evidence-dev/evidence/sites/docs/docs/walkthroughs/installation.md

 ```
 `cd` means **change directory** - we are telling the terminal to go into the my-project directory.

-Now we can run the installation step:
+Now that we are in our project, we can run the installation step:

 ```shell
 npm install